 How much does a Health and Safety Manager make an hour?
-The median hourly wage for a Health and Safety Manager is $49, as of December 28, 2016, with a range usually between $39-$55, however this can vary widely depending on a variety of factors.
+The median hourly wage for a Health and Safety Manager is $50, as of August 03, 2017, with a range usually between $40-$56, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of hourly wages for people with the job title Health and Safety Manager in the United States.

 This chart describes the expected percentage of people who perform the job of Health and Safety Manager in the United States that make less than that hourly rate.
-For example the median expected hourly pay for a typical Health and Safety Manager in the United States is $49 an hour, so 50% of the people who perform the job of Health and Safety Manager in the United States are expected to make less than $49.
+For example the median expected hourly pay for a typical Health and Safety Manager in the United States is $50 an hour, so 50% of the people who perform the job of Health and Safety Manager in the United States are expected to make less than $50.

 This chart describes the expected percentage of people who perform the job of Health and Safety Manager that make less than that hourly rate.
 For example 50% of the people who perform the job of Health and Safety Manager are expected to make less than the median.

-Source: HR Reported data as of January 2017
+Source: HR Reported data as of August 2017